Steve Bannon returns to Breitbart after ouster from White House

 That didn't take long.

 Steve Bannon returned to Breitbart News as executive chairman on Friday following his ouster from the White House, the far-right website announced in a press release.
+Bannon chaired the outlet's evening editorial meeting, the press release added.

+"I feel jacked up," Bannon told the Weekly Standard.
+"Now I'm free.
+I've got my hands back on my weapons.
+Someone said, 'it's Bannon the Barbarian.'
+I am definitely going to crush the opposition.
+There's no doubt.
+I built a f***ing machine at Breitbart.
+And now I'm about to go back, knowing what I know, and we're about to rev that machine up.
+And rev it up we will do."

 President Trump fired Bannon earlier in the day, multiple White House officials told CNN.

-The departure of Bannon, who served as White House chief strategist, immediately prompted interest in whether he would return to Breitbart, the website that has been unfailingly supportive of Trump since the dawn of his presidency.
+The departure of Bannon, who served as White House chief strategist, immediately prompted interest as to whether he would return to Breitbart, the website that has been unfailingly supportive of Trump since the dawn of his presidency.

 The mood inside Breitbart was mixed.
 One person familiar with the matter told CNN that there was a contingent of Breitbart staffers who desperately wanted Bannon to return.
 But others had hoped Bannon would not return, a separate person said, citing the brash and bombastic manner in which he worked with employees.